-Bachelor’s Degree in Psychology, Leadership Institute 1-3, Maine Roads to Quality, Director’s Credential in Progress
+Bachelor’s Degree in Psychology from Husson University, Leadership Institute 1-3, Maine Roads to Quality, Director’s Credential in Progress

 Hayley has worked in all of the Center’s classrooms and believes children learn best through play.
 She does her best to facilitate child-led play in a safe and nurturing environment.
 Hayley loves being outside and feels that being in nature is a crucial part of childhood development.
 She strives to spend as much time as possible outside teaching and playing each day.